50ten40/rsyncster/README.md

 This is very basic sloppy code, please vent your frustrations by fixing and sharing your awesome improvements. :)

 Status: 30nov2018 - Works.
-Calling this release candidate rsyncster_v.001_30nov2018.rc01
+Calling this release candidate rsyncster_v.001_30nov2018.rc01.
+This solution is for those who know their web backends.
+It is not polished.

 Dependencies
 * Perl